 Bad Blood - 1989

-I remember this moment where my brother and I, on my fourth time going to watch the movie, just screamed this precious line from the top of our lungs: “You live like that, you live with ghosts!”, releasing all the bottled anger and frustration at the respective people in our lives at the time.
-I found that moment to be extremely liberating.
+I love this moment when my brother and I, on my fourth time watching the movie, were screaming these precious lines from the top of our lungs, releasing all the bottled anger and frustration at the respective people in our lives at the time: “Band aids don't fix bullet holes.
+You say sorry just for show.
+YOU LIVE LIKE THAT, YOU LIVE WITH GHOSTS!!!”

 “Please don’t be in love with someone else.
 Please don’t have somebody waiting on you.”